paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-169-military-construction-and-military-family-housing.md

 ### Statutory Notes

 #### Amendments
+2018—Subsec. (e)(1).
+Pub.
+L. 115–232 substituted “Secretary concerned shall” for “Secretary concerned shall—”, struck out subpar.
+(A) designation before “comply with the congressional notification requirement”, and inserted “and submit to the congressional defense committees any materials required to be submitted to Congress or any other congressional committees pursuant to the congressional notification requirement” after “road project will be carried out”.

+2017—Subsec. (d).
+Pub.
+L. 115–91, § 1081(d)(15), amended Pub.
+L. 114–328, § 2811(c).
+See 2016 Amendment note below.

 2016—Subsec. (d).
 Pub.
-L. 114–328, § 2811(b), which directed striking out subsec. (d), was executed by striking out subsec. (d) as it read after the repeal of Pub.
-L. 113–291, § 2803(b), and restoration of the text prior to those amendments, to reflect the probable intent of Congress.
-As restored, subsec. (d) related to requirements for military construction projects funded through payment-in-kind contributions, inclusion of such projects in budget justification documents, and exceptions to those requirements.
+L. 114–328, § 2811(b), struck out subsec. (d) which related to requirements for military construction projects funded through payments-in-kind or in-kind contributions, inclusion of such projects in budget justification documents, and exceptions to those requirements.

 Pub.
-L. 114–328, § 2811(c), repealed Pub.
-L. 113–291, § 2803(b), and provided that the provisions of law amended by such section 2803(b) are restored as if such section had not been enacted into law.
+L. 114–328, § 2811(c), as amended by Pub.
+L. 115–91, § 1081(d)(15), repealed Pub.
+L. 113–291, § 2803(b).
 See 2014 Amendment note below.

 2014—Subsec. (d).
 Pub.
 L. 113–291, § 2803(b), which substituted “payments-in-kind or in-kind contributions” for “payment-in-kind contributions” in par.
 (1), added par.
 (3) and struck out former par.
 (3) which described certain military construction projects to which subsec. (d) did not apply, and substituted “paragraph (3), by reference to [section 2687a(f)(4)(D) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2687a/f/4/D&num=0&edition=prelim),” for “paragraph (3)(C)” in par.
 (4), was repealed by Pub.
-L. 114–328, § 2811(c).
+L. 114–328, § 2811(c), as amended by Pub.
+L. 115–91, § 1081(d)(15).

 Subsec. (e).
 Pub.
 L. 113–291, § 2801, added subsec. (e).